NicoHood/SecureLoader/Readme.md

 upgrades**.
 This paper describes use cases, features, potential attacks and solutions to prevent them.

+# Out of data.
+Readme needs to be updated.

 This Readme describes a **temporary concept** with some ideas.
 It is **not final**.
 Contributions appreciated.